-Date Created: August 2020 To be reviewed: January 2026
+Date Created: August 2020

 EDUCATION AND CARE SERVICES REGULATIONS POLICY

 Active Gamers Australia School Holiday staff and management are committed to fully comply with all aspects of Education and Care Services Law Act.
 The Act amends the Child Wellbeing and Safety Act 2005 and Children's Services Act 1996, raising minimum standards and reducing the risk of harm to children being cared for in the absence of their parents.